 - EEG does not involve exposure to high-intensity (>1 tesla) magnetic fields.

 - Compared to behavioral testing methods, EEG can detect covert processing (processing that does not require a response).
-This technology also be used in subjects who are unable to make a motor response.
+This technology also is used in subjects who are unable to make a motor response.

 - EEG sleep analysis can indicate significant aspects of the timing of brain development, including evaluating adolescent brain maturation.